Recursive Rules with Aggregation: A Simple Unified Semantics

-A set of literals is {\em consistent} if it does not contain a literal and its complement.
+A set of predicate literals is {\em consistent} if it does not contain a literal and its complement.

-\mypar{Interpretations, ground instances, derivability of comparisons, models, and one-step derivability} An {\em interpretation} of a program $\pgm$ is a consistent set of literals of $\pgm$.
-Interpretations are generally 3-valued: a literal is {\em true} (\T) in interpretation $I$ if it is in $I$, is {\em false} (\F) in $I$ if its complement is in $I$, and is {\em undefined} (\UD) in $I$ if neither it nor its complement is in $I$.
-An interpretation of $\pgm$ is {\em 2-valued} if it contains, for each predicate atom $A$ of $\pgm$, either $A$ or its complement.
-Interpretations are ordered by set inclusion $\subseteq$.

-An occurrence of a variable $X$ in a quantification $Q$ is {\em bound} in $Q$ if $X$ is in the variable list to the left of the vertical bar in $Q$.
-An occurrence of a variable $X$ in a set expression $S$ is {\em bound} if $X$ is in the variable list to the left of the colon in $S$.
+\mypar{Ground instance} An occurrence of a variable $X$ in a quantification $Q$ is {\em bound} in $Q$ if $X$ is a variable to the left of the vertical bar in $Q$.
+An occurrence of a variable $X$ in a set expression $S$ is {\em bound} if $X$ is a variable to the left of the colon in $S$.
 An occurrence of a variable in a rule $R$ is {\em free} if it is not bound in a quantification or set expression in $R$.

-A {\em ground instance} of a rule $R$ in a program $\pgm$ is any rule obtained from $R$ by expanding universal quantifications into conjunctions over all constants (in $\pgm$), instantiating existential quantifications with any constants, and instantiating the remaining free occurrences of variables with any constants (of course, all free occurrences of the same variable are replaced with the same constant).
-A {\em ground instance} of a comparison atom $C$ is a comparison atom obtained from $C$ by instantiating the free occurrences of variables in $C$ with any constants.
-A {\em ground instance} of a set expression $\{X_1, ... ,X_a : B\}$ is a pair $((X_1,...,X_a), B)$ obtained by instantiating all variables in $X_1,...,X_a$ and $B$ with any constants.
-Let $GI(S)$ denote the set of ground instances of set expression $S$.
-For a set expression $S$ and truth value $t$, let $GI(S,I,t) = \{ x \;|\; (x,B) \in GI(S) \land \mbox{$B$ has truth value $t$ in $I$}\}$.
+A {\em ground atom} or {\em ground literal} is an atom or literal, respectively, not containing variables.
+A {\em ground instance} of a rule $R$ in a program $\pgm$ is any rule obtained from $R$ by expanding universal quantifications into conjunctions over all constants, instantiating existential quantifications with any constants, and instantiating the remaining free occurrences of variables with any constants (of course, all free occurrences of the same variable are replaced with the same constant).
+A {\em ground instance} of a comparison atom $A$ is a comparison atom obtained from $A$ by instantiating the free occurrences of variables in $A$ with any constants.
+A {\em ground instance} of a set expression $\{X_1, ... ,X_a: B\}$ is a pair $((X_1,...,X_a), B)$ obtained by instantiating all variables in $X_1,...,X_a$ and $B$ with any constants.